 Pro Tip:If you want to use the roaming feature on your phone, it’s a good idea to use this code before you do so.

-This code will also help you save money if you’ve been hacked.
+This code to check if your phone is tapped will also help you save money if you’ve been hacked.
 If you find out your phone has been consuming suspicious amounts of data, fixing this problem would mean that your phone bill might not be as high.
 Any command that is redirecting phone call attempts or SMS messages and other personal data from your cell phone to another will be removed from your device.

 Code *#06#: To Check IMEI Information on Your Device